 View/print On Demand Statements.

 Sign-up for e-refunds.
 Students with credit balances on their account may opt to receive refunds electronically deposited into a checking or savings account of their choice.

 Add authorized users to give parents/guardians access to your TouchNet account.

-Campbell University Business Office offers three payment options.
+Campbell University Bursar’s Office offers multiple payment options.